MariumMalek/Q-A-Agent-using-an-Agentic/README.md

 # QA-Agent-using-an-Agentic framework
-A Question and Answer (Q&amp;A) system using an agentic framework - Autogen to interact with and answer questions about the content from the Wikipedia  page on Bangladesh(https://en.wikipedia.org/wiki/Bangladesh).
+A Question and Answer (Q&amp;A) system using an agentic framework - CrewAI to interact with and answer questions about the content from the Wikipedia  page on Bangladesh(https://en.wikipedia.org/wiki/Bangladesh).

 1. Framework : CrewAI